wp-plugins/change-case-for-tinymce/readme.txt

 == Usage ==

 Highlight the text to be changed.
-Click the Visual Ediotr button inside your post/page for the desired effect:
+Click the Visual Editor button inside your post/page for the desired effect:

 * **UC** - Changes selected text to all Uppercase.
 * **lc** - Changes selected text to all lowercase.